 Annie came to us as an orphan.
 We bottle raised her which has made her a total doll!
 She's a Nigerian Dwarf, which is a miniature goat breed that's used for milk.
 As you can see she has horns.
 Female goats can grow horns just like males!
 They can be removed at a young age or banded when they get older.
 If a goat never grows horns. it's considered "polled" which means "naturally hornless".

-USDA Licensed and Animal Welfare Act Certified
+USDA Licensed, Animal Welfare Act Certified, and Insured

 Scooter is a miniature zebu!
 Zebus are the smallest breed of cattle in the world.
 A few of the characteristics known to the breed are a fatty hump between their shoulders and loose skin on their lower neck.
 They are an exotic breed and extremely rare.